JacobMadeley/cp3407-project-v2024/user_stories/user_story_booking_management.md

 ## Description:

 Description-v1: A Booking Management system for; room bookings, handling availability, check-ins, check-outs, reservations,and room assignments.
-Hotel's will be able to create listings for rooms and assign rooms to guests,  Hotels and guests will be able to see availabilities of rooms, assigned room. the check-in/check-out times and reservations.
+Hotel's will be able to create listings for rooms and assign rooms to guests,  Hotels and guests will be able to see availabilities of rooms, assigned room. the check-in/check-out times, reservations and payment options.

 [//]: # (You need to keep all versions here so that your instructor/marker can see your changes easily. )